-Anyone who has ever undertaken the home-buying process understands the value of mortgage prequalification.
+Anyone who has ever undertaken the home-buying process understands the value of home loan prequalification.
 The process of mortgage prequalification involves supplying a lender with information concerning the applicant's employment, debts, other income and assets.
 From this information, mortgage lenders can calculate the maximum mortgage amount for which the consumer would qualify.

 Advantages of Prequalification